Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A 3,200 family holiday for 4 people over 7 days is 114 per head per day.
-Compared to eating out at 30 per person per day at home, you're paying 84 more per head for the holiday experience — a useful reframe for deciding if a week of premium accommodation is worth it vs two cheaper weeks.
+A 3,200 family holiday for 4 people over 7 days works out to 114.29 per head per day in the entered currency.
+Compared to a typical home rate of 30 per person per day at home, that's roughly 84 more per head for the holiday — a useful reframe when weighing up a week of premium accommodation against two cheaper weeks.

 What the result means

-Primary is cost per head per day.
-Secondary shows per head total, per day total (across all heads), and the full total.
-Useful for comparing cost structures — hotel vs Airbnb, guided vs self-led trips, home vs restaurant catering.
+The primary number is cost per head per day.
+Secondary details show the per-head total, the per-day total (across all heads), and the full aggregate.
+Useful for comparing cost structures — hotel vs short-let, guided vs self-led trips, home vs restaurant catering.

 Why this unit works

-£/head/day normalises across party size and trip length.
-A two-person weekend at 500 is 125/head/day; a family of four for a week at 3,200 is 114/head/day.
-The units match and can be compared directly, which aggregate numbers can't.
+Cost per head per day normalises across party size and trip length.
+A two-person weekend at 500 across two days is 125 per head per day; a family of four for a week at 3,200 is 114.29 per head per day.
+The units match, so the two trips can be compared directly in a way that aggregate totals can't.

 Quick example